 - Younger female gamblers were both more likely than older female gamblers, and men of the same age, to have sought treatment and/or support/advice in order to cut down their gambling.

-With this in mind, a campaign targeting women aged 18-54 is now live across digital channels alongside radio and magazines.
-This burst of activity will run until the end of March.
+With this in mind, a campaign targeting women aged 18-54 ran across digital channels alongside radio and magazines from January 2021-March 2021.